matthiasmeissen/electronics-playgrounds/17-resistors-241027/readme.md

 ## How a Resistor Works
 A resistor turns electrical energy into heat as it restricts the flow of current.
-It achieves this by providing a narrow path for electrons, usually made from ceramic or a thin layer of metal.
+It achieves this by providing a narrow path for electrons, usually made from ceramic surrounded by a thin layer of metal.
 The heat dissipation capacity of a resistor is determined by its size—larger resistors can handle more heat, meaning they can manage more power (measured in watts).

 ## Types of Resistors